hexian000/neosocksd/API.md

 **Description**

-Parses an IPv4 address into integers.
+Parses an IPv4 address into an integer.
 Returns nil on failure.

 ### neosocksd.parse_ipv6